TribThapa/MyFinTechHomework/Week1_10052021/Assignment/README.md

 Coverforce                 | $45.5M  |         207         |       N/A
 JLT Australia              | $149.6M |         680         |       N/A

-Despite several webpages comparing *CoverGenius* to other FinTech companies, _Chris Bayley_ claims their main competitors remain the traditional insurers who lack the digital platform and the effeciency that comes with it.
+Despite several webpages comparing *CoverGenius* to other FinTech companies, _Chris Bayley_ claims their main competitors remain traditional insurers who lack the digital platform and the effeciency that comes with it.
 See [here.](https://www.ft.com/content/1d5aabcc-5d44-11ea-ac5e-df00963c20e6)

 ### A cornerstone to *CoverGenius'* success is its technology, which incldues:
 - _Brightwrite:_ a data analytics platform that recommends product bundles and optimizes price for any *CoverGenius* customer.
 - _API:_ used for seamless policy recommendation tailored to the customer and to ensure instant payments in any currency.
 - _HTML5_, _Google Analytics_, _jQuery_: used in APIs to access large amounts of data so recommended polcies are tailored to the customer.
-- _SPF_: stands for 'Sender Policy Framework' which is a email verification technology used to prevent email spoofing.
+- _SPF_: stands for 'Sender Policy Framework' which is an email verification technology used to prevent email spoofing.
 It works by verifying that an email message is sent from an authorised IP address.
 - _SSL_: stands for 'Secure Sockets Layer' which is a protocol developed for sending information securely over the internet.
 Many websites use SSL to secure areas of their sites, such as user account pages and online checkout.